untitaker/hyperlink/README.md

 ## External links

-Hyperlink does know how to check external links, but it gives you some tools to extract them.
+Hyperlink does not know how to check external links, but it gives you some tools to extract them.

 ```
 hyperlink dump-external-links build/